rsdoiel/antenna/archives/2025/journalism_2025.10.md

 date: 2025-03-12, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated March 12 at 11:16 p.m.</em>
-For Gaynell Massey, the reason she loves being a library assistant is interacting with people &#8211; and the Los Angeles Public Library&#8217;s Westwood branch is never in short supply.
+For Gaynell Massey, the reason she loves being a library assistant is interacting with people – and the Los Angeles Public Library’s Westwood branch is never in short supply.

 <br>